-Variankunnath Kunhamed Haji, of a family of outbreak traditions, as a lad was transported with his father for complicity in a previous outbreak; on his return six or seven years ago he was not allowed to settle down in his native village but after a time he went up to his village and started life as a cartman.
-On the introduction of the Khilafat Movement, he joined it and became one of its chief workers, organized Sabhas and became the guiding spirit of the Khilafat in Ernad.
+"Variankunnath Kunhahmed Haji, of a family of outbreak traditions, as a lad was transported with his father for complicity in a previous outbreak; on his return 6 or 7 years ago was not allowed to settle down in his native village but after a time he went up to his village and started life as a cartman.

+"On the introduction of the Khilafat Movement he joined it and became one of its chief workers, organised Sabhas and became the guiding spirit of the Khilafat in Ernad.
 On the outbreak of the rebellion he became King, celebrated his accession by the murder of Khan Bahadur Chekkutty, a Moplah retired Police Inspector.

-He styled himself as the Raja of the Hindu, Amir of the Mohammedans and Colonel of the Khilafat Army.
+"He styled himself as the Raja of the Hindus, Amir of the Mohammedans and Colonel of the Khilafat Army.
 He wore a fez cap, wore the Khilafat uniform and badge and he had a sword in his hand.
-He enjoyed absolute Swaraj in his kingdom of Ernad and Walluvanad.
-He announced that he was aware that the inhabitants have suffered greatly from robbing and looting, that he would impose no taxation on them this year (1921) save in way of donations to the yudha fund and that next year the taxes must be forthcoming.
+He enjoyed absolute Swaraj in his Kingdom of Ernad and Walluvanad.
+He announced that he was aware that the inhabitants have suffered greatly from robbing and looting, that he would impose no taxation on them this year (1921) save in the way of donations to the yudha fund and that next year the taxes must be forthcoming.
 He ordered members of agricultural labourers to reap and bring in the paddy raised in the Thirumulpad's lands, the harvesters being paid in cash and the grain set apart to feed the Haji's forces.
-He issued passports to persons wishing to go out-side his Kingdom and the cost of the pass was a very neglible figure, according to the capacity of the individual concerned.
+He issued passports to persons wishing to get outside his Kingdom and the cost of the pass was a very flexible figure, according to the capacity of the individual concerned.

-He was captured on the 6th January and shot on 20th January, 1922.
-(Emphasis added)
+"He was captured on 6th January and shot on 20th January, 1922."

-This was the most outstanding of the rebel leaders.
-Now about two of the lesser ones :
+This was the most outstanding of rebel leaders.
+Now about two of the lesser ones.

-Seehii Koya Thangal of Kumarampathur set himself up as the Governor of a Khilafat Principality.
-He issued fatwas warning his men against looting and other depredations pointing out that the country had become theirs.
-Three of the rioters implicated in Elampalasseri were punished by him holding his own court-martial.
-The offenders were ordered to be shot, taking care only to use blank catridges.
+"Seethi Koya Thangal of Kumarampathur set himself up as the Governor of a Khilafat Principality.
+He issued Fatwas warning his men against looting, and other depradations pointing out that the country had become theirs.
+Three of the rioters implicated in Elampalasseri were punished by him holding his own Court Martial.
+The offenders were ordered to be shot, taking care only to use blank cartridges.
 The men terrified fell down.
 When they rose there were no injuries which the Thangal attributed to his own marvellous powers and added that his men will similarly be immune from British military attacks.
 He was captured and shot.

-Chembrasseri Imbichi Koya Thangal held his court about midway between Tirur and Karuvarakundu on the slope of a bare hillock with about 4000 followers from neighbouring villages.
-More than 40 Hindus were taken to the Thangal with their hands tied behind their back, charged with the crime of helping the military by supplying them with milk, tender cocoanuts etc., and 38 of these were condemned to death.
-He suprintended the work of murder in person and took his seat on a rock near a well, witnessed his men cutting at the necks of his victim and pushing the bodies into the well.
-38 were murdered, one of whom a pensioned head-constable, to whom he owed a grudge, had his head neatly divided into two halves.
-Surrendered and shot on 20th January, 1922 (Emphasis added).
+"Chembrasseri Imbichi Koya Thangal held his court about midway between Tirur and Karuvarakundu on the slope of a bare hillock with about 4000 followers from neighbouring villages.
+More than 40 Hindus were taken to the Thangal with their hands tied behind their back, charged with the crime of helping the military by supplying them with milk, tender cocoanuts, etc., and 38 of these were condemned to death.
+He superintended the work of murder in person and took his seat on a rock near a well, witnessed his men cutting at the necks of his victims and pushing the bodies into the well.
+38 were murdered, one of whom a pensioned Head Constable, to whom he owed a grudge, had his head neatly divided into two halves.
+Surrendered at Melattur and shot on 20th January, 1922."
+(All emphasis mine-E.M.S.N.)